-In many situations, MR will be less biased than conventional multivariable regression (or similar) approaches to exploring causal associations with observational data but will have less statistical power.
+In many situations, MR will be less biased than conventional multivariable regression (or similar) approaches to exploring causal relationships with observational data but will have less statistical power.

-Large consortia used for MR studies and the increasing availability of publicly available summary statistics from GWAS that can be used in two-sample MR can provide adequate statistical power.
+Large consortia used for MR studies and the increasing availability of publicly available summary statistics from genome-wide association studies (GWASs) that can be used in two-sample MR can provide greater (and often adequate) statistical power for detecting hypothesized effect sizes.

 References